Phone: (303) 724-3001

 Fax: (303) 724-3712

-Dr. Xiao-Jing Wang, M.D., Ph.D., is currently a John S. Gates endowed chair and Director of head & neck cancer research program at UCD, Professor in Department of Pathology, and has joint appointments in the departments of Otolaryngology, Dermatology, and Craniofacial Biology at UCD.
-Dr. Wang’s laboratory has developed the first genetically engineered mouse model that develops head& neck squamous cell carcinomas (HNSCC) with full penetrance.
-These lesions mimic human HNSCC at genetic and pathology levels.
-HNSCC represents the 6th most common cancer type worldwide and its prognosis has not been improved in the past 20 years.
-Dr. Wang has brought the best expertise to this campus to continuously develop various HNSCC mouse models, which will add an invaluable resource to this campus for evaluating the mechanisms and efficacy of the existing clinical trials for HNSCC prevention and treatments.
+Dr. Xiao-Jing Wang, M.D., Ph.D., is a John S. Gates Endowed Chair of Cancer Stem Cell Biology and Director of head & neck cancer research program at UCD, Professor in Department of Pathology, and has joint appointments in the departments of Otolaryngology, Dermatology, and Craniofacial Biology.
+Dr. Wang’s laboratory has developed many genetically engineered mouse models of skin and head&neck cancers.
+These models are unique resources for evaluating the mechanisms and efficacy of the clinical trials for cancer prevention and treatments, and develop novel therapeutic interventions.
 Research in Wang laboratory uses both mouse models and human cancer samples for cross-species comparisons.
-The current activities in Wang laboratory include: 1) Identification of biomarkers for diagnosis and therapy for human head and neck cancer; 2) Molecular mechanisms of head & neck cancer including the properties of cancer stem cells, transcriptional machinery, microRNA functions; 3) Experimental therapeutics of head and neck cancer with different genetic alterations; 4) tumor microenvironment including the role of inflammation, fibroblast activation and angiogenesis in cancer.
-In addition to cancer biology, Dr. Wang’s laboratory studies molecular mechanisms of inflammatory skin diseases and normal stem cell fate determination during embryonic skin development.
+The current activities in Wang laboratory include: 1) Identification of biomarkers for diagnosis, therapy, and treatment side effects (e.g., mucositis) for human head&neck cancer; 2) Molecular mechanisms of cancer including the properties of cancer stem cells, transcriptional machinery, microRNA functions; 3) Experimental therapeutics of head&neck cancer with different genetic alterations; 4) tumor microenvironment including the role of inflammation, fibroblast activation and angiogenesis in cancer.
+In addition to cancer biology, Dr. Wang’s laboratory studies molecular mechanisms of inflammatory skin diseases and normal stem cell fate determination during skin development.

 For more about the Head and Neck research program, click here.